How does Mobilize work?

 At Mobilize we know from experience that the best way to attract energetic, motivated, and positive team members is to give them what they want!
 Mobilize participants are powered by excitement, are high energy and have a thirst to travel.
 The seasonal length of placements is enough time for participants to remain excited about a new city and job, but not enough time for them to burn out.

 Why do I need to train workers when they are gone at the end of the season?

-Remember, only 33% of your hires will be on their first placement.
-The rest will be coming from other locations where you can benefit from their skills and training.
+Remember, not all of your hires will be on their first placement.
+Some will be coming from other locations where you can benefit from their skills and training.
 Most of our Mobilizers are coming from the hospitality, restaurant, or retail industries – where they already have a passion to work hard and travel, coupled with a thirst to learn about new companies and jobs.

 Why do I need to provide housing?

 Staff housing options are getting harder and harder to locate, especially in remote or resort settings.
 With today’s rising real estate costs and the increased popularity of short term rentals like VRBO and Airbnb, finding a seasonal place to live is becoming next to impossible for young workers.
 It is up to us as an industry to remove as many obstacles for young people entering our businesses as possible.
 Providing staff accommodation creates loyalty and showcases to your employees how much you value them.
 Most housing we see through our placement partners are shared university-style accommodations, and when broken down to the hourly cost it is one of the most affordable perks employers can offer today!